jbatnozic/hobgoblin-engine/Hobgoblin/README.md

 directory), describing it in more detail.

 ### Supported platforms:
-Hobgoblin does not use any platform-specific extensions so, in theory at least, it could support any platform supported by SFML, which means Windows, Linux, MacOS, iOS and Android.
-However, currently, it is organized only as a Visual Studio project, which means that for now only Windows is supported.
+Hobgoblin does not use any platform-specific extensions and uses CMake as its build system so, in theory at least, it could support any platform supported by SFML, which means Windows, Linux, MacOS, iOS and Android.
+Currently it can be compiled on Windows and MacOS, though Linux would probably also work.